adonisv79/auth0-samples/spa-client/README.md

 ## Step1: Create your app

 First you need to have your app set and running.
-A quick way is to use [VITE](https://vite.dev/guide/) which allows creating Angular, React, Vuew and more.
+A quick way is to use [VITE](https://vite.dev/guide/) which allows creating Angular, React, Vue and more.

 ```
 npm create vite@latest my-react-app -- --template react